mpanighetti/dnd5e-rhythmancy/main.md

 - After the first spellcasting is begun, the partner's spell must begin before the first caster's next turn.
 To ensure synchrony, one partner could use the Ready action so that their spell begins casting as a Reaction to the other partner starting their song.
 - Both casters must be able to hear each other during the entire casting times of the spells to ensure their performances remain in sync.

-If any of the above conditions are not met, both castings of the duet spell fail.
+If any of the above conditions are not met, both castings of the Duet spell fail.
 Otherwise, the spells grant their shared effect after both casters complete the required casting time.

-If a duet is targeted by an effect or check that requires knowing the spellcasting ability, spell save DC, or spell attack modifier of the caster, use the higher of the two attributes from the duet's performers.
+If a Duet is targeted by an effect or check that requires knowing the spellcasting ability, Spell Save DC, or spell attack modifier of the caster, use the higher of the two attributes from the Duet's performers.
 If the effect or check requires knowing the spell slot level (such as _dispel magic_) and the performers used two different level spell slots, use the lower of the two spell slot levels.

 ## Rhythmancy Feats